Atahualpa: Birth

-The following table summarizes the versions of various chroniclers and historians:

 Childhood and youth

 Atahualpa spent his childhood with his father in Cusco.
-At the beginning of his adolescence he went through the Warachikuy, a rite of passage that marked the passage to adulthood.
+At the beginning of his adolescence, he went through the Warachikuy, a rite of passage that marked the passage to adulthood.

 When Atahualpa was thirteen years old, there was a rebellion in the north of the empire by two peoples from that region, the Caranquis and the Cayambis.
 Together with his father and his brother, Ninan Cuyuchi marched at the head of the Inca army towards the northern provinces (Quito region).
 Four governors remained in Cusco, including Huáscar.
 Atahualpa stayed in Quito with his father for more than ten years, helping him put down rebellions and conquer new lands.
 For this he had the support of skilled Inca generals, such as Chalcuchímac and Quizquiz.
 During this period he learned government tasks and gained prestige for the courage he displayed in war actions.

 The chroniclers described Atahualpa as someone of "lively reasoning and with great authority".

 Pre-conquest

 Throughout the Inca Empire's history, each Sapa Inca worked to expand the territory of the empire.
 When Pachacuti, the 9th Sapa Inca ruled, he expanded the Empire to northern Peru.
 At this point, Pachacuti sent his son Tupac Inca Yupanqui to invade and conquer the territory of present-day Ecuador.
 News of the expansion of the Inca reached the different tribes and nations of Ecuador.
 As a defense against the Inca, the Andean chiefdoms formed alliances with each other.

 Around 1460, Tupac Inca Yupanqui, with an army of 200,000 warriors that were sent by his father, easily gained control of the Palta nation in southern Ecuador and northern Peru in a matter of months.
-However, the Inca army met fierce resistance from the defending Cañari, which left the Incas so impressed that after they were defeated the Cañari were recruited into the Inca army.
-In northern Ecuador the Inca army met fiercer resistance from an alliance between the Quitus and the Cañari.
+However, the Inca army met fierce resistance from the defending Cañari, which left the Incas so impressed that after they were defeated, the Cañari were recruited into the Inca army.
+In northern Ecuador, the Inca army met fiercer resistance from an alliance between the Quitu and the Cañari.
 After defeating them in the battle of Atuntaqui, Tupac Yupanqui sent settlers to what is now the city of Quito and left as governor Chalco Mayta, belonging to the Inca nobility.

-Around 1520, the tribes of Quitos, Caras and Puruhá rebelled against the Inca Huayna Cápac.
+Around 1520, the tribes of Quitu, Caras and Puruhá rebelled against the Inca Huayna Cápac.
 He personally led his army and defeated the rebels in the battle of Laguna de Yahuarcocha where there was such a massacre that the lake turned to blood.
-The alliance of the northern tribes collapsed and finally ended when Huayna Cápac married Paccha Duchicela, queen of the Quitos, making them recognize him as monarch, this marriage was the basis of the alliance that guaranteed the Inca power in the area.
+According to Juan de Velasco, the alliance of the northern tribes collapsed and finally ended when Huayna Cápac married Paccha Duchicela, queen of the Shyris, making them recognize him as monarch, this marriage was the basis of the alliance that guaranteed the Inca power in the area.

-After Huayna Capac died in 1525, Atahualpa was appointed governor of Quito by his brother Huáscar.
+After Huayna Capac died in 1527, Atahualpa was appointed governor of Quito by his brother Huáscar.